Vonmo/rocker/README.md

 # rocker
-Erlang wrapper for RocksDB
 =====
+Erlang wrapper for RocksDB.

-work in progress
+Work in progress...